-Arkteia is the name of a little known initiation ritual for young girls that took place in Attica, at Brauron, where Artemis was worshipped: it seems that the temple structure was present at least from the times of Mycenaean Greece.
+Arkteia is the name of a little known initiation ritual for young girls that took place in Attica, at Brauron, where Artemis was worshipped.

 Ruins of the Temple of Artemis at Brauron:

 The initiation consisted in a rite of passage between prepuberty/childhood and puberty/adolescence, when the young girls experience a physical development and the appearance of the first menstrual cycle, i.e. the ability to procreate: the necessary condition to become wives and mothers.
-Not casually the Arkteia’s ceremony (later called “Brauronalia”, from the name of the place where Artemis’s Temple was located) took place around the Spring Equinox: as Nature returned to generate after the sterility of Winter, so the young girls celebrated their ability to give birth (i.e. puberty) after the “sterility” of childhood.
+Not casually the Arkteia’s ceremony took place around the Spring Equinox: as Nature returned to generate after the sterility of Winter, so the young girls celebrated their ability to give birth (i.e. puberty) after the “sterility” of childhood.

-Note: the arrival of the first menstruation/biological puberty varies from population to population and also from individual to individual inside the same group, even with years of differences.
+Note: the arrival of the first menstruation/biological puberty varies from population to population and also from individual to individual inside the same group, even with years of difference.
 That’s why the young girls were between the ages of 5 and 10 (ideally around 10 and they could not exceed the 10-11 years), to have the absolute cetainty that the first menarche occured after the rite of passage, through which they reached the social puberty while the biological puberty would have manifested even after some years.